Esri/arcgis-webappbuilder-widgets-themes/widgets/README.md

-This folder contains widgets that shared by the community.
+This folder contains widgets shared by the community.
 If you would like to share your widgets to the community, please upload them here.

 ## How to add widgets into Web AppBuilder or a built app
 To add widgets into the builder or an app, follow these steps: